Frequently Asked Questions

 Outside the U.S., 100% coverage always applies after any applicable deductible or co-payment.

 - I purchased a plan, but would like to cancel my insurance prior to its expiration.
+Is there an enrollment minimum?
 Will I have to pay any cancellation fees?

 - Are acts of terrorism covered under this plan?